HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 MguttatusSeq.fasta - genome of mimulus guttatus annotated genes UDPGT.hmm - hmm profile of UDPGTs from pfam
 Files: GetHmmSearchHits.py, parsePrimary.py, RemoveWhiteSpc.py, GetFullSeqs.py
-Outputs: hmmsearch.out - the hmmersearch output file not formatted in the sto MimUGTs.sto - hmmsearch output formatted into .sto file MimUGTIDsUniq.txt - IDs from the MimUGTIDs.txt that are unique and nonoverlapping MimUGTFastaID.txt -  full fasta ID from the original mimulus genome annotation file
+Outputs: hmmsearch.out - the hmmSearch output file not formatted in the sto MimUGTs.sto - hmmsearch output formatted into .sto file MimUGTIDsUniq.txt - IDs from the MimUGTIDs.txt that are unique and nonoverlapping MimUGTFastaID.txt -  full fasta ID from the original mimulus genome annotation file

-Name: GetHmmSearchHits.py
+Name: GetHmmSearchHits2.py
 Description: Get the names of the mimulus genes that was a hit
 Input: MimUGTs.sto
 Output: MimUGTIDs.txt